David Cameron reveals prostate cancer diagnosis and backs screening

 Lord David Cameron has revealed he was successfully treated for prostate cancer as he backed a targeted screening programme for the UK’s most common cancer in males.

-The former prime minister was urged to get tested by his wife, Samantha, after the pair heard the founder of Soho House, Nick Jones, speaking about his experience with the cancer on the radio, the Times reported.
+The former prime minister was urged to get tested by his wife, Samantha, after the pair heard the founder of Soho House, Nick Jones, speaking about his experience with the cancer on the radio a year ago, the Times reported.

 The politician had a prostate specific antigen (PSA) test, an MRI scan and then a biopsy which confirmed the diagnosis.